Bernard Fernandez (baseball)

-Bernardo Fernandez (March 5, 1918 – November 29, 2014) was a baseball pitcher who played in the Negro leagues.
+Bernardo Fernandez (March 5, 1918 – November 29, 2014) was an American professional baseball pitcher who played in the Negro leagues.
 He played for the Atlanta Black Crackers, Jacksonville Red Caps, Philadelphia Stars, Brooklyn Royal Giants, Pittsburgh Crawfords and New York Black Yankees, among other independent and minor Negro league teams.

 He was born in Tampa, Florida, and died at 96 in North Las Vegas, Nevada, where he lived.